App-vNext/Polly.Extensions.Http/README.md

   .AddPolicyHandler(timeoutPolicy);
 ```

-#### TODO: link to public HttpClientFactory documentation and/or expand example, when ready.
+#### TODO: link to public HttpClientFactory documentation and/or expand example, when that documentation is published.

 # For more information on Polly

-For more information on Polly and configuring Polly policies see the [main Polly repository](https://github.com/App-vNext/Polly).
+For more information on Polly and configuring Polly policies see the [main Polly repository](https://github.com/App-vNext/Polly) and [wiki](https://github.com/App-vNext/Polly/wiki).

 # Release notes